Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: CRLBs for localization

 \begin{IEEEbiography}[{ }]{Chenxin Tu} received the B.E. degree in electronic engineering from Tsinghua University, Beijing, China, in 2022, where he is currently pursuing the Ph.D. degree with the Department of Electronic Engineering.
+His research interests include wireless localization and cooperative localization. \end{IEEEbiography}